project-fika/Fika-Documentation/README.md

 11. Start the game, and once your account is created set both `Force IP` and `Force Bind IP` to your *own*, *personal* VPN IP.
 You can find these by clicking `F12` in the main menu.

 ### Host using Playit

+⚠️ **This is not officially supported by the Fika staff, you are on your own if it doesn't work** ⚠️

 [Playit.gg](https://playit.gg/) is a proxy that makes it possible to host servers without having to port forward, by relaying the game traffic over one of their datacenters.